TWA Flight 800 conspiracy theories: Unidentified radar tracks

-One of the first widely reported criticisms of the official investigation was by former White House Press Secretary and ex-Senator Pierre Salinger, who held a press conference in Cannes, France, on November 7, 1996.
-He stated he had proof that TWA 800 was shot down by friendly fire, and the incident was being covered up by the government.
-Salinger said "he was basing the claims on information he saw in a document given to him six weeks ago by someone in French Intelligence with close contacts to U.S. officials", but refused to name his source.
-CNN quickly found Salinger's document to be "a widely accessible e-mail letter that has been circulating for at least six weeks on the Internet's World Wide Web."
-Salinger's evidence was actually an e-mail from Richard Russell, a retired airline pilot.
+One of the earliest, and most widely-reported, criticisms of the official investigation came from President Kennedy's White House Press Secretary and former Senator for California, Pierre Salinger.
+On November 7, 1996, he held a press conference in Cannes, France, wherein he claimed to have proof both that TWA 800 was shot down by friendly fire and that the government was covering this up.
+Salinger was quoted saying that "he was basing the claims on information he saw in a document given to him six weeks ago by someone in French Intelligence with close contacts to U.S. officials" but was refusing to name his source.
+CNN quickly found Salinger's proof was merely "a widely accessible e-mail letter that has been circulating for at least six weeks on the Internet's World Wide Web."
+Richard Russell, a retired airline pilot, had written the email.

-Salinger's previous position as White House Press Secretary, as well as longtime correspondent for ABC News, initially gave credence to his statements, transforming them from "internet conspiracies" into the mainstream.
-However, under scrutiny, his allegations, and the reports issued with his collaborators, became the subject of much criticism in the media.
-NTSB Vice chairman Bob Francis was quoted as saying "He was an idiot, he didn't know what he was talking about, and he was totally irresponsible."
-Supporters of Salinger's view included former chairman of the Joint Chiefs of Staff Thomas Moorer, who took out a full page ad in the New York Times and called for a new Congressional hearing.
+Salinger's statements gained attention and credence partly due to his prior position as the White House Press Secretary for President Kennedy, and partly due to his extensive work as a correspondent for ABC News - particularly his coverage of the 1988 bombing of Pan Am Flight 103 - so that his reputation and authority in American media circles transferred his "internet conspiracies" into the mainstream news.
+However, his allegations and the 'reports' he issued with his collaborators, quickly became the subject of much scrutiny and overt criticism in the news media.
+NTSB's Vice Chairman Bob Francis was quoted as saying, "He was an idiot, he didn't know what he was talking about, and he was totally irresponsible."
+Supporters of Salinger's view included a former Chairman of the Joint Chiefs of Staff, Thomas Moorer, who took out a full-page ad in the New York Times - then the country's largest newspaper - demanding a new Congressional hearing.